Lewis & Clark on

 "Sent on 4 of the best hunters in 2 canoes to proceed on a fiew miles a head and hunt untill I came up with them, after an early brackfast I proceeded on down a very crooked chanel, at 8 a.m.
 I overtook one canoe with a Deer which Collins had killed, at Meridian passed Sergt.
 Pryors camp near a high point of land on the left side which the Shoshones call the beavers head. the wind rose and blew with great violence from the S W immediately off Some high mountains covered with Snow. the violence of this wind retarded our progress very much and the river being emencely crooked we had it immediately in our face nearly every bend."

-George Gibson and John Colter killed a fat buck and 5 nearly grown geese.
+George Gibson and John Colter killed a fat buck and five nearly grown geese.
 Sergeant Pryor shot a deer and left it by the river.
-He proceeded on down the river with the horses and did not camp with Clark.
+He proceeded on downriver with the horses and did not camp with Clark.

 Saturday July 12th, 1806